- Home

 The right choice in Sankey Road depends on the actual risk.
 A fall-risk balcony, a bird-dropping ledge, and an active monkey route may look similar from inside, but the fixing logic is different.

-Best for: Active movement through large tree canopies, garden-side walls, rear balcony ledges, and compound corners
+Works well for: Active movement through large tree canopies, garden-side walls, rear balcony ledges, and compound corners

-Best for: Fall-risk control for children, pets, and open balcony gaps
+Works well for: Fall-risk control for children, pets, and open balcony gaps

 In Sankey Road, these nets are better when the main concern is a child, pet, or object falling outward rather than an animal entering from outside.

-Best for: Droppings, nesting, and birds sitting on ledges
+Works well for: Droppings, nesting, and birds sitting on ledges

 Around Sankey Tank, bird work is useful for mess and sitting birds, but it should not be treated as enough when climbing and pulling pressure is present.